uhasker/getting-things-done-in-next-js/src/chapter7/02-react-state.md

 }
 ```

-Now we need to create a `handleSubmit` function, which will just log something to the console for now.
+Now, we need to create a `handleSubmit` function, which will just log something to the console for now.
 Remember from the HTML chapter that we need to call the `preventDefault` function to prevent the default behaviour of a form submission (which includes a page refresh):

 ```js